People love to sleep, but too much of a good thing can make you tired and throw off your biological clock. (Albert Joseph Moore/Wikimedia)

 The World Sleep Society says there are more than 100 sleep disorders, and sleep is one of the three pillars of good health, along with a good diet and exercise.

-The circadian rhythm can be interrupted by being exposed to light when it is normally dark, a break in a person’s routine, sleeping too much or too little or by chemical stimulation or tranquilization (drugs).
+The circadian rhythm can be interrupted by being a person exposed to light when it is normally dark, a break in a person’s routine, sleeping too much or too little or because of chemical stimulation or tranquilization (drugs).

 Dr. Breus says the body’s rhythms reset every 24 hours.
 He adds: “Once our body clocks, or circadian pacemakers, start ‘telling the wrong time,’ we feel it in lethargy, fatigue, and a sleep cycle gone haywire.
 The clock says one thing and your body says another, very similar to jet lag.”

 Within the body’s biological rhythm is a sleep cycle, which lasts between 80 to 120 minutes.
 The average is 90 minutes, Dr. Breus says.
 He writes:

 The average person who sleeps 7.5 hours goes through five cycles each night.
 When you sleep in, you are extending your number of cycles, and then generally you wake up in the middle of a cycle.
 If it is in the part of the cycle that is deep or REM sleep you can wake and feel worse than before you went to sleep.